MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-time-zones-definition.md

 :::

-You can use REST APIs to retrieve the definition for a time zone through the Modeling service.
+You can use REST APIs to retrieve the definition for a timezone through the Modeling service.
 This topic includes the following workflows.

-## Retrieve a Time Zone's Definition
+## Retrieve a timezone's definition

-You want to get the definition of a system time zone.
-The object ID of the time zone is `1D18D39B4594CFAF60A6C1B2F48164E8`.
+You want to get the definition of a system timezone.
+The object ID of the timezone is `1D18D39B4594CFAF60A6C1B2F48164E8`.

 :::info

 Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Since time zone objects are configuration objects, you must set the project ID as an empty string.
+Since timezone objects are configuration objects, you must set the project ID as an empty string.

 :::

-Get the time zone's definition using [GET /api/model/timezones/{timezoneId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Timezones).
+Get the timezone's definition using [GET /api/model/timezones/{timezoneId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Timezones).

 Sample Request Header: